 You want gorgeous place settings, a blush manicure, a couture gown, and an elegant bouquet to match.
 Classic bouquets usually feature full-bodied blooms like roses and peonies, but are rounded and clipped into attractive clusters for the bride, her wedding party, and the table centerpieces and accents.
-The style is timeless and fits the formality of the occasion, so focus on polish and elegance.
+This style is timeless, so focus on polish and elegance.

-Blooms to try: sleek roses, peonies, lilies, tulips, and chrysanthemums.
+Blooms to try: Sleek roses, peonies, lilies, tulips, and chrysanthemums.

-THE VINTAGE BRIDE:</ br>20s art deco, Old Hollywood, 50s rock ’n’ roll, 70s couture—whatever decade you evoke, vintage-style wedding gowns call for romance, whimsy, and exquisite details.
+20s art deco, Old Hollywood, 50s rock ’n’ roll, 70s couture—whatever decade you evoke, vintage-style wedding bouquets call for romance, whimsy, and exquisite details.

-“Glamour” is another powerful but ever-shifting term, but it all comes down to confidence and magnetism.
-Amp up the drama of your occasion with a sultry gown and breathtaking bouquet.
+“Glamour” is another powerful yet ever-shifting term, but it all comes down to confidence and magnetism.
+Amp up the drama of your occasion with a sultry sheath or stunning ballgown, paired with a breathtaking wedding bouquet.

 Blooms to try: Show-stopping bouquets that cascade in jewel tones and blushes, or all-white displays of lilies, orchids, and roses that convey regality and polished femininity.
 Blush-and-sea-green and blush-and-burgundy palettes are also modern upgrades to classic glamour.

-THE BEACH BRIDE:</ br>You’re laidback and sunny, and you’ve hired an acoustic guitarist to serenade your guests as you walk barefoot down the aisle.
-Beach brides exude casual glamour and windswept radiance, and their bouquets can stand exposure to the elements.
+You’re laidback and sunny, and you’ve hired an acoustic guitarist to serenade your guests as you walk barefoot down the aisle.
+Beach brides exude casual glamour and windswept radiance, and their wedding bouquets can withstand exposure to the elements.

 Blooms to try: Classic tropical blooms like lilies, hibiscus, orchids, freesia, palm leaves, Birds of Paradise, and anthurium.
 If you don’t want to go for the obvious, try a muted display of sunflowers or delphinium, or sunny wildflowers for a West-Coast vibe.

 You have a lush, nature-inspired aesthetic and a major romantic streak.
 You love tea lights and Moroccan-inspired fabrics.
 You’ve never met a dreamcatcher you didn’t like.

 It’s your wedding day—why would you hold back?
 You love bold colors, dramatic silhouettes, and avant-garde accessories.
 Your bouquet just adds more “wow” to your wow-factor wedding.

 Blooms to try: Tall or long-stemmed gladiolus, orchids, magnolias, succulents, anemone, and protea are stunning additions to your statement wedding bouquet.
-Incorporate these into bold, monochromatic, neon, or ombré color schemes; let the blooms cascade in oversized bouquets; and turn up the jewel and feather accents.
+Incorporate these into bold, monochromatic, neon, or ombré color schemes, let the blooms cascade in oversized bouquets, and turn up the jewel and feather accents.